 We want to thank the Advanced Fetal Care Center team, Dr. Jennings and the surgery team, Dr. Johnson at Dartmouth Hitchcock in Manchester, NH, and Dr. Lim and his team at Beth Israel for the time they spent with us to make sure we had the best care we could possibly have during pregnancy and for a safe delivery.
 Of course we also want to thank our family and friends for their support and prayers.
 We could never have done it without you and Tristian is here and healthy because of all of you.

 From ABC's BostonMed: Peerless family visits the AFCC

 For the Peerless family, hearing their son's in utero diagnosis of hypoplastic left heart syndrome was understandably devastating.
 But if one family had the courage, strength and determination to see their boy survive, it was the Peerlesses.
-Together with Brigham and Women's hospital, Children's Advanced Fetal Care Center and Children's exceptional Fetal Cardiology Program, this family has made a triumphant journey you need to hear to believe.
+Together with Brigham and Women's hospital, Boston Children's Advanced Fetal Care Center and Children's exceptional Fetal Cardiology Program, this family has made a triumphant journey you need to hear to believe.